MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 If your [motion controllers](controllers-in-wmr.md) aren’t working, connecting, or showing an image of the controllers when you’re wearing your headset:

 1. Make sure your controllers are turned on.
 To turn them on, press and hold the Windows button for two seconds.
-2. Make sure the batteries inside the controllers are fully charged, if not, replace the batteries or recharge them if they are rechargeable.
+2. Make sure the batteries inside the controllers are fully charged.
+If not, replace the batteries or recharge them if they are rechargeable.
 3. Turn the controllers off and on again while holding them in front of you.
 Press and hold the Windows button for four seconds to turn off a controller.
 Press and hold it again for two seconds to turn it on.
 4. Check if your motion controllers are [paired correctly](controllers-in-wmr.md#pair-motion-controllers).
 5. Check the motion controllers LEDs: Brightly lit controllers are paired and connected, dimly lit controllers aren't connected.